NOW UPDATED WITH 2018 DATES

 I haven't noticed this small stream type of water feature, but readers of this blog have mentioned it to me.
 I'm not sure anyone knows when it will or wont be on, but Rising Sun has a small park, community farm and tracks for walking and scooting so a decent place to visit for the afternoon anyway if you think of the water as a bonus feature rather than a reason for visiting.

 Outdoor Swimming Pools

 If you head 45 minutes in the direction of Stanhope then there is another outdoor pool.
 This one doesn't have a slide, but there is a little play area for kids.
 It's also much cheaper at £4 for adults and £2.75 for children.
-They open on Saturday 27 May at 2pm, and the usual opening times can be found on their website.
+They open on Saturday 26 May, and the usual opening times can be found on their website.

 Which one has caught your eye?
 Do you have any other recommendations that I've missed?
 Drop us a comment below.